nmeri17/suphle-docs/src/docs/v1/templating/index.md

 }
 ```

-Bear in mind that the `parseRaw` is adapter-specific since it's impossible for all templating engines to require the same argument list.
+Bear in mind that the `parseRaw` method above, is adapter-specific (in this case, to the Blade adapter), since it's impossible for all templating engines to require the same argument list.
 In the case of Blade, the template name and an iterable payload suffices.

 ## Optimising fidelity to web app status